ncthbrt/reason-nact/README.md

 Servers today are very different from those even 10 years ago.
 So why are we still programming like it's the 90s?

-Inspired by the approaches taken by Akka and Erlang, nact is an open source Node.js framework which enables you to take control of your state to:
+Inspired by the approaches taken by Akka and Erlang, Nact is an open source Node.js framework which enables you to take control of your state to:

 - more effectively use memory
 - improve application resiliance
 - increase performance
 - reduce coupling

-With out of the box support for event sourcing, and a considered implementation of the actor model, nact can work across a wide variety of domains.
+With out of the box support for event sourcing, and a considered implementation of the actor model, Nact can work across a wide variety of domains.

 Nact is no silver bullet, but it is evolving to tackle ever more demanding use cases.
 Perhaps one of them is yours?